-In 2023, Maple Leaf Foods had one food safety recall and two additional recalls linked to suppliers, as well as one voluntary quality-related product withdrawal, a result of products that did to, these standards. not meet Maple Leaf Foods standards.
-Corrective and preventative actions were successfully executed on the recalls and We require all of our raw material suppliers to have their facilities certified to a Global Food Safety Initiative (GFSI) benchmarked withdrawal.
-Our formal and robust recall standard operating procedure is updated annually with key learnings and clear standard.
-We have actively tracked adherence to this requirement since 2015 and have discontinued business with several roles and responsibilities.
-Maple Leaf Foods did not have any suppliers that were unable to meet our requirement. food safety or quality-related market bans in 2023.
+In 2023, Maple Leaf Foods had one food safety recall and two additional recalls linked to suppliers, as well as one voluntary quality-related product withdrawal, a result of products that did not meet Maple Leaf Foods standards.
+Corrective and preventative actions were successfully executed on the recalls and withdrawal.
+Our formal and robust recall standard operating procedure is updated annually with key learnings and clear roles and responsibilities.
+Maple Leaf Foods did not have any food safety or quality-related market bans in 2023.